-This recipe is simple, but it takes a little while for the process to be completed.
+While this recipe is simple, it takes a little while for the process to be completed.
 Stick with it and you will be rewarded with soft, melt-in-your-mouth crumpets.
 Here’s how to cook crumpets at home.

 Ingredients